 The ECP requested that the ministry provide at least 50 machines for election staff training.
 It demanded that the EVMs be procured in accordance with the Public Procurement Regulatory Authority’s (PPRA) norms and regulations.

-You may be also interested in: No One Can Add You in WhatsApp Groups without your Consent
+You may be also interested in: Find Your Polling Station via ECP App and SMS & No One Can Add You in WhatsApp Groups without your Consent